hito16/ffmpeg-wiiu/examples/README.md

 ### Are you building media player?

+No. It's currently out of my skillset.

-No. But if you're interesting in making your own media player, I highly recommend looking at the project GaryOderNichts/FFmpeg-wiiu.
+But if you're interesting in making your own media player, I learned a bunch looking at the project GaryOderNichts/FFmpeg-wiiu.
 It states it is an attempt to add WiiU's built in h264 decoding library to ffmpeg.

 ### What are these example files for?

-Learn WiiU programming by doing.
-Dev environment, WiiU basic apps, ffmpeg API for detection and decoding, WiiU UI code, WiiU Texture Shaders, etc.
+I'm learning by doing.
+Step up a Dev environment, make some WiiU basic apps, try some ffmpeg API for detection and decoding, learn some WiiU UI code (sdl, etc), try out WiiU Texture Shaders, etc.

 ### Things I've learned